 Keep in mind, the following are high-level standards based on our monitoring protocols; your customized plan will be more specific.

-Step 1: Protect circulation (starting day 1)
+Step 1: Protect Circulation

 - Use any prescribed DVT prevention plan exactly as directed

-Step 2: Control swelling strategically
+Step 2: Control Swelling Strategically

-- Wear compression garments if prescribed
+- Wear compression garments as prescribed

 - Avoid “overdoing it” on days you feel better—swelling is often delayed

-- Use clean hands and good lighting
+- Always use clean hands and good lighting when inspecting your incision

-Step 4: Hydration + nutrition for tissue repair
+Step 4: Hydration + Nutrition for Tissue Repair

 - Prioritize protein, fluids, and fiber-supportive choices